 - Right to lodge a complaint with the data protection authority: If you have a concern about our privacy practices, including the way we handled your personal data, you can report it to the data protection authority that is authorized to hear those concerns (in the United Kingdom, the Information Commissioner’s Office (ICO) at https://ico.org.uk/concerns; in Frankfurt, Der Hessische Beauftragte für Datenschutz und Informationsfreiheit at https://datenschutz.hessen.de/; in France, Commission Nationale de l’Informatique et des Libertés (CNIL) at https://www.cnil.fr/; in Luxembourg, Commission nationale pour la protection des données (CNPD), at https://cnpd.public.lu.)

-To exercise your rights under the GDPR, please send us your request as described under the “How to Contact Us” section below.
+To exercise your rights under the GDPR or the UK GDPR, as applicable, please send us your request as described under the “How to Contact Us” section below.

 Keeping Your Personal Data Secure